-Soil is a medium comprised of soil particles, organic matter, water, air and living organisms, all of which are important to the overall health of the soil and the plants that grow in it.
+Soil is a medium comprised of soil particles, organic matter, water, air, and living organisms, all of which are important to the overall health of the soil and the plants that grow in it.
 The three primary soil particles are sand, silt, and clay.
 The relative percentages of these components present make up the soil’s texture.
-Texture is important to overall soil and plant health as it relates to soil porosity, which refers to the pore spaces where air and water reside.
+The texture is important to overall soil and plant health as it relates to soil porosity, which refers to the pore spaces where air and water reside.

 The ideal soil texture is a mix of sand, silt, and clay particles, known as a loam.
-In most cases the particles will not be balanced, and the soil will need to be altered by adding organic amendments.
-To evaluate soil texture, use a simple jar test to determine the percentages of sand silt, and clay.
+However, in most cases, the particles will not be balanced, and the soil will need to be altered by adding organic amendments.
+To evaluate soil texture, use a simple jar test to determine the percentages of sand, silt, and clay.
 Once the percentages are calculated, the soil textural triangle can be used to determine the soil type.

 Soil Texture Analysis “The Jar Test” Procedure